DETAILED ACTION

 (i) wherein the controller is configured to set and cancel door holding control of maintaining a position of the door in which at least two phases of the three-phase DC motor are energized, and set energized phases according to a circumferential position of a rotor relative to a stator of the three-phase DC motor,

-(ii) when at least one of the opening and closing acceleration, the opening and closing speed, and a movement distance of the door is equal to or more than a second threshold in a state that the door holding control is set, the controller switches from the door holding control to the door balance control.
+(ii) a third threshold is set up for at least one of the opening and closing acceleration, the opening and closing speed, and a movement distance of the door and when the at least one of the opening and closing acceleration, the opening and closing speed, and the movement distance of the door is equal to or more than third threshold in a state that the door holding control is set, the controller switches from the door holding control to the pre-power assistance control.

-(i) (However, Schatz teaches) wherein a controller (52; Schatz figure 2) is configured to set and cancel door holding control (‘self-locking’ feature; Excerpt 1 from par.
+(i) wherein a controller (52; Schatz figure 2) is configured to set and cancel door holding control (‘self-locking’ feature; Excerpt 2 from par.
 39 below) of maintaining a position of a door in which at least two phases of a three-phase DC motor are energized, and set energized phases according to a circumferential position of a rotor relative to a stator of the three-phase DC motor (the clause “and set energized phases…relative to a stator of the three-phase DC motor” was interpreted as intended use language),

 PNG